 Lead and PFOA: The Two With No Safe Level

-Lead and PFOA share a hard truth: there is no concentration considered safe for a fetus.
-The EPA sets a lead action level of 15 ppb (being lowered to 10 ppb under the 2024 Lead and Copper Rule Improvements) and an enforceable PFOA limit of 4.0 ppt, but in 2024 it set the health-based goal for PFOA at zero.
-These are feasibility standards, not safety lines.
+Lead and PFOA share a hard truth.
+No concentration of either is considered safe for a fetus.
+The EPA sets a lead action level of 15 ppb (being lowered to 10 ppb under the 2024 Lead and Copper Rule Improvements) and an enforceable PFOA limit of 4.0 ppt.
+Yet in 2024 it set the health-based goal for PFOA at zero.
+Those limits describe what's achievable, not what's safe.

 PFOA behaves differently but ends up in the same place.
 It binds tightly to proteins in maternal blood and is actively transported across the placenta, so cord blood carries measurable levels.
 Prenatal PFOA exposure is linked to lower birth weight, altered thyroid signaling, and a suppressed fetal immune response (EFSA, 2020; ATSDR Toxicological Profile for Perfluoroalkyls, 2020).
 Because it is a "forever chemical," it does not wash out between glasses of water.